tenzil-rpx/pow/lib/extensions/email_confirmation/README.md

 ## Configuration

+### Let user know when confirmation is required for changing the e-mail

 Add the following section to your `WEB_PATH/templates/pow/registration/edit.html.eex` template (you may need to generate the templates first) after the e-mail field:

 ```elixir